NEBRASKA KIDNEY ASSOCIATION

 Programs & Services Offered

-- Emergency financial aid for kidney and transplant patients
+- Emergency financial aid for kidney and transplant patients.

-- Patient advocacy for Nebraska kidney, urologic and transplant recipients
+- Patient advocacy for Nebraska kidney, urologic and transplant recipients.

-- Professional education programs, including Joint Council Workshop, where relevant topics are discussed with nurses, techs, social workers and dietitians who then in turn implement with the patients served.
+- Professional education programs, including Joint Council Workshop, where relevant topics are discussed with nurses, techs, social workers and dietitians who then in turn implement these with the patients served.

-- Organ and tissue donation information
+- Organ and tissue donation information.

-- Patient information, including resource guide and general education and Nebraska toll-free hotline
+- Patient information, including resource guide and general education and Nebraska toll-free hotline.

 - Nebraska toll free hotline providing information and referral to callers.